jamietre/iter8/README.md

 ## Usage

-Wrap any iterable object with `iter(..)` and then use familiar `Array` methods for transformation.
-Some new transformation and traversal methods are also added, like `groupBy` and `flatten`.
-All evaluation is performed only when actual data is exposed via methods that return data, and it's all performed via iteration.
+Wrap any iterable object with `iter(..)` to create an `Iter` instance, and then use familiar `Array` methods for transformation.
+Many new transformation and traversal methods are also added, like `groupBy` and `flatten`.
+All evaluation is performed only when actual data is exposed via methods that return data, and it's all performed via iteration, so only elements actually used by an operation are traversed.

 ```Javascript
 // someArray = [{active, id}]